Blue Cross Blue Shield

 When you go for substance abuse treatment, your job is typically protected.
 You have the right to go for treatment for addiction without fear of consequences from your employer.
 This allows you to get the treatment you need and prepares you to become a more productive employee in the future.

 As you consider your addiction treatment options, know that you deserve to heal from your addiction.
-Whether you choose a private facility or you have to go to a public facility for financial reasons, you will be able to get your life back from addiction.
+Whether you choose a private or a public facility, you will be able to get your life back from addiction.
 How you move through the recovery process depends on your level of commitment to your sobriety and your desire to start living a life free from addiction.
 No matter what kind of professional program you go to, you can get the recovery treatment you need to break free from your addiction.
 Once you remove toxic substances from your life, you will be able to move forward and live your best life in recovery.